gatsbyjs/gatsby/docs/docs/themes/building-themes.md

 ## Add theme transpilation

-Since your theme will be installed, it will end up in `node_modules` which Gatsby doesn't transpile by default.
+**Note**: This is only needed temporarily.
+Themes will automatically be transpiled in later versions.

+Since your theme will be installed as a dependency it will end up in `node_modules` which Gatsby doesn't transpile by default.
 This is something you can achieve with `gatsby-plugin-compile-es6-packages`.

 You will need to install the package: